 The demand for official translations of Spanish commercial documents continues growing as many Spanish companies are opening offices in the UK.

-The official translation into English of the Spanish Deed of Incorporation must be submitted to the Authorities in the UK when the Spanish company starts with the process.
+The official translation into English of the Spanish Deed of Incorporation must be submitted to the authorities in the UK when the Spanish company starts the process.

 The Spanish Deed of Incorporation is the equivalent to the English Memorandum and Articles of Association.